To work in the security industry in the ACT you need a licence. Access Canberra issues licences under the Security Industry Act 2003.

 Interstate security licences

-If you hold an interstate licence, you may apply for mutual recognition in the ACT.
+You do not need an interstate security license to apply for an ACT security license.
+If you do hold an interstate licence, you may apply for mutual recognition in the ACT.

 Only individuals can have the qualifications underpinning their interstate security employee licence recognised in the ACT.